-- Polyphenols are responsible for the tea’s pungency and flavour and play a role in stimulating the digestive tract.
+- Polyphenols are responsible for the tea’s pungency & flavour & play a role in stimulating the digestive tract.

-- Research indicates that polyphenols increase the number of white blood cells in the body and boost immunity to disease.
-They could also inhibit absorption of cholesterol in the digestive tract and seem to inhibit DNA mutation in rats (anti-carcinogenic).
+- Research indicates that polyphenols increase the number of white blood cells in the body & boost immunity to disease.
+They could also inhibit absorption of cholesterol in the digestive tract & seem to inhibit DNA mutation in rats (anti-carcinogenic).
 Scientists think that teas may have the same effect on us.

 - Polyphenols were once known as tannins, but recent evidence indicates that polyphenols chemically resemble tannins but are not in fact tannins.

 - All types of tea may help reduce blood triglycerides & cholesterol, but studies done so far indicate that semi-greens appear to be the best.

 DIGESTIVE SYSTEM & HEALTHY BODY WEIGHT

 - Essential oils & polyphenols aid digestion by stimulating peristalsis & the production of digestive juices.

 - Research presented by Alan Croizier, PhD of the University of Glasgow, UK , reveal that many green & black tea flavonoids are digested & absorbed, while some travel mostly intact to the lower gastrointestinal tract, providing a probiotic effect by enabling beneficial bacteria to thrive.